matt-harvey/mailer/README.md

 # Mailer

-This is a toy project that provides a web API for sending emails.
+This is a toy NodeJS web service that provides an HTTP API for sending emails.
 It offers both a graphical web interace and a JSON API.

 ## Development